hsavit1/hsavit1.github.io/_posts/2015-09-06-MVVM-with-RAC.md

 ---
 layout: post
-title:  "MVVVM with ReactiveCocoa will change the world"
+title:  "MVVM with ReactiveCocoa will change the world"
 date:   2015-09-06 14:20:15
 categories: RAC
 ---